 Workflow Reliability term

-Transaction boundary: meaning, examples, and AI prompt use.
+Transaction boundary: meaning, examples, and expert terminology.

 Separates temporary edits from committed side effects so partial failure does not corrupt the workflow.